Chunky Beef Chili Con Carne

 Storage

-• Let chili cool then transfer to airtight containers or zip-top bags and store in the fridge for up to a week.
+• Fridge: Let chili cool completely, then transfer to an airtight container or zip-top bag.
+Store in the refrigerator for up to 1 week.

-• Freeze leftover chili for up to 3 months.
+• Freezer: Portion leftover chili into freezer-safe containers or bags and freeze for up to 3 months.

 Dietary Notes: Gluten-free, Dairy-free, Egg-free, Low-carb, High-protein